pventon/AFTN-Terminal-Application/README.md

 <p>This <a href="https://github.com/">GitHub</a> repository contains an <b>AFTN Terminal Application</b>; this application is a standalone client that runs as a GUI application.
 The application is cross-platform compatible running on both Linux, Mac OSX and Windows platforms.
 </p>
 <p>The <b>AFTN Terminal Application</b> is implemented using Python version 3.10.7.
 A more recent version of Python must be used in order to support <b>switch</b> statements used in the source code.
+The GUI has been written using the Tkinter library.
 </p>
 <p>An acronym list is provided at the end of this readme for readers unfamiliar with ATC acronyms.
 </p>